ldionne/ldionne.github.io/_posts/2015-03-16-laziness-as-a-comonad.md

 which effectively matches our expectations.
 Since infinite streams can be represented as Comonads, we could, for example, peek the first element of one of two streams based on a boolean condition using `eval_if`.
-Whether this is useful is debatable and I'm not sure yet; honestly I have not found an interesting use case besides `Lazy` so far, but at least we did not lose anything.
+Whether this is useful is debatable; honestly I have not found an interesting use case besides `Lazy` so far, but at least we did not lose anything.

 However, if we go a bit further down the rabbit hole, we can also see that `Lazy` is an Applicative Functor and a Monad.
-This observation is super useful because it tells us how to compose `Lazy` computations.
-The Functor/Applicative/Monad part is already implemented in Hana (see [here][7]), so I won't explain it further here.
-I'm not sure yet whether Hana will be supporting arbitrary Comonads as branches to a conditional expression, but one thing is certain: the conditionals will have to play well with the composition of `Lazy` computations.
+This observation is super useful because it tells us how to compose `Lazy` computations, which in turn can help us design a composable lazy branching system.
+This will be the subject of a next post, so stay tuned!

 [1]: http://github.com/ldionne/hana